Projects

 ETL Pipeline

-Created an ETL pipeline that extracts transit data from GTFS APIs and transforms it into a star schema data warehouse using Python and PostgreSQL.
+Built an ETL pipeline that transforms Community Transit’s public GTFS data into a relational database using Python and PostgreSQL.

 NFL 2025 Big Data Bowl